freeBoilerplate/api-template/README.md

 # service-template

-Our template for Express and TypeScript based Services
+Our template for Express and TypeScript based Services.